 It’s especially problematic for shell-forming animals like corals, crabs, oysters, and urchins, because ocean acidification robs seawater of the compounds they need to build shells and skeletons, impairing their development and, ultimately, their survival.
 If shellfish populations collapse, the animals that eat them will also suffer, with ripple effects throughout the ocean’s food web.

-The Santa Barbara Channel is a hub of ocean acidification research, and several ocean pH monitoring stations are currently in place to continuously measure changes in acidity.
-Channelkeeper is using our research vessel to assist Dr. Gretchen Hofmann’s laboratory at UCSB by collecting regular samples at coastal pH sensors so that they can be properly calibrated.
-Channelkeeper also purchased a new monitoring station to be deployed at Naples Reef, which is important to researchers because of its thriving kelp forest ecosystem, its status as a Marine Protected Area, and its proximity to concurrent biological monitoring efforts.
+Channelkeeper is working in partnership with researchers at UCSB in an effort to understand how climate change and ocean acidification will impact the Santa Barbara Channel.
+The Channel is a hub for ocean acidification research, and several ocean pH monitoring stations are currently in place to continuously measure changes in acidity throughout the Channel.
+We are aiding research being done by Dr. Gretchen Hofmann at UCSB by using our boat to collect regular samples at coastal pH sensors so they can be properly calibrated.
+We also purchased a pH monitoring station that was deployed at Naples Reef, which is important to researchers because of its thriving kelp forest ecosystem, its status as a Marine Protected Area, and its proximity to concurrent biological monitoring efforts.
 Through this research, we hope to learn more about how species in the Santa Barbara Channel will adapt to this globally significant phenomenon.